Quantum Leap: Redefining Tomorrow's Materials. Revolution or Reality? - YANoticias

 Emergent Phenomena

 What if materials could autonomously exhibit desired quantum functionalities?
-This question drives the exploration of emergent phenomena, where normal conditions give rise to unexpected behaviors.
-Scientists speculate that these phenomena could lead to materials with self-organizing quantum properties, potentially simplifying the need for complex interventions.
+This question drives the exploration of emergent phenomena, where normal conditions give rise to unexpected behaviours.
+Scientists speculate that these phenomena could lead to materials with self-organising quantum properties, potentially simplifying the need for complex interventions.

 Interdisciplinary Collaboration